binaptic/mapa-de-sondeos/README.md

-This is the README.md file.
+This is the README.md file, in WIP status.

+togeojson.js: credits to https://github.com/mapbox/togeojson